 The applications and permits required by this bylaw shall not be required for work performed for normal maintenance or improvement of land in agricultural and aquacultural use as defined by the Wetlands Protection Act regulations at 310 CMR 10.04.
+However, this does not include the stockpiling or disposal of animal waste when said stockpiles or disposal is located within riverfront areas or within the buffer zone to wetlands, waterways, or within well protection or aquifer protection zones.
+No pet or animal waste shall be allowed within any resource area.
 The Attorney General interprets state laws encouraging agriculture as pre-empting the field of regulation by local bodies.

 The applications and permits required by this bylaw shall not be required for maintaining, repairing, or replacing, but not substantially changing or enlarging, an existing and lawfully located structure or facility used in the service of the public to provide electric, gas, water, telephone, telegraph, or other telecommunication services, provided that written notice has been given to the Conservation Commission prior to commencement of work, and provided that the work conforms to any performance standards and design specifications in regulations adopted by the Commission.
+However, this exemption does not apply when said work includes trenching within resource areas or associated buffer zones, or when work is proposed within or around stormwater structures, streams, or culverts.

-The applications and permits required by this bylaw shall not be required for emergency projects necessary for the protection of the health and safety of the public, provided that the work is to be performed by or has been ordered to be performed by an agency of the Commonwealth or a political subdivision thereof; provided that advance notice, oral or written, has been given to the Commission prior to commencement of work or within 24 hours after commencement; provided that the Commission or its agent certifies the work as an emergency project; provided that the work is performed only for the time and place certified by the Commission for the limited purposes necessary to abate the emergency; and provided that within 21 days of commencement of an emergency project a permit application shall be filed with the Commission for review as provided by this bylaw.
+The applications and permits required by this bylaw shall not be required for emergency projects necessary for the protection of the health and safety of the public, provided that the work is to be performed by or has been ordered to be performed by an agency of the Commonwealth or associated agency; provided that advance notice, oral or written, has been given to the Commission prior to commencement of work or within 24 hours after commencement; provided that the Commission or its agent certifies the work as an emergency project; provided that the work is performed only for the time and place certified by the Commission for the limited purposes necessary to abate the emergency; and provided that within 21 days of commencement of an emergency project a permit application shall be filed with the Commission for review as provided by this bylaw.
 Upon failure to meet these and other requirements of the Commission, the Commission may, after notice and a public hearing, revoke or modify an emergency project approval and order restoration and mitigation measures.

-Other than stated in this bylaw, the exceptions provided in the Wetlands Protection Act (M.G.L.
+Other than stated in this bylaw, the exemptions, exceptions and minor activities provided in the Wetlands Protection Act (M.G.L.
 Ch.
-131 §40) and regulations (310 CMR 10.00) shall not apply under this bylaw.
+131 §40) and associated Regulations (310 CMR 10.00) shall not apply under this bylaw.
+However, such projects that qualify may be allowed under the Bylaw after review by the Commission and/or its Agent.
+(310 CMR 10.00) shall not apply under this bylaw.